How Many Motorcycle Accidents Happen Per Year in California?

 - Burns from road rash

 - Broken bones

 Even if you wore a helmet, medical bills would start to accumulate immediately.
 Do not hesitate to contact the best bike accident attorney at Gutierrez Law.

 Motorcycle Accidents in California

-To show just how much of a problem motorcycle accidents have become in California, statistics show fatalities have more than doubled since 1997.
-In most years July is the deadliest month, since this is when summer weather is at its finest and more people are getting on their bikes and riding down the open road.
+Statistics show fatalities have more than doubled since 1997 within the Los Angeles metro area and neighboring counties.
+In most years, July is the deadliest month since summer weather is at its finest.
+Most people are getting on their bikes and riding down the open road.
 If you were enjoying a ride but are now home recuperating from your injuries, make every attempt possible to obtain maximum compensation by consulting with an experienced legal professional.

 How To Stop This Trend

-In more and more cases involving motorcycle accidents, road rage seems to play a much bigger role.
-With the legalization of lane-splitting, many motorists become angry when motorcyclists use lane-splitting and other riding maneuvers to get ahead of them on the highway.
-In other situations, drivers may be distracted while behind the wheel due to texting or talking on cell phones, or may be impaired due to drugs or alcohol.
-Whatever the reason, serious collisions often result in serious and life-altering injuries.
-Since motorcyclists have little if any protection when involved in a motor accident, their injuries are almost always far more serious than those of other drivers.
+In more and more cases involving motorcycle accidents, road rage seems to play a much more significant role.
+With the legalization of lane-splitting, many motorists become angry when someone cuts them off or utilizes riding maneuvers to get ahead of them on the highway.
+In other situations, drivers may be distracted while behind the wheel due to texting or talking on cell phones or may be impaired due to drugs or alcohol.
+Whatever the reason, serious collisions often result in severe and life-altering injuries.
+Motorcyclists have little if any protection when involved in a motor accident.
+Their injuries are almost always far more powerful than those of other drivers.

 How to Stay Safe on the Road